 Make sure that the estate sale company will price most items individually, and be sure that they accept credit cards, charge sales tax, and have adequate staffing for the sale.

 Organizing the Estate Sale

-Keep in mind that you will need to make sure that you and your family has already moved out of the home.
-The estate sale company will need to entirely take over the house at least two weeks prior to the sale to set-up, price and display merchandise.
+Keep in mind that you will need to make sure that you and your family have already moved out of the home.
+The estate sale company will need to entirely take over the house at least two weeks prior to the sale to set-up, price, and display merchandise.

 The estate sale professional will need to make sure that your physical location has adequate street access, parking, and that the sale will not be too disruptive to the neighbors.
 It’s a good rule of thumb to let the people residing in the area know about the sale.

 Other Important Questions to Ask Before Having an Estate Sale

 - Does the company and/or their staff, have permission to purchase items from the sale?

 - Are buyers permitted to have a preview or purchase before the day of the sale?

 - When will the sale itself be scheduled?

 When the sale is finished, be sure to have a cleanup strategy.
 Plan on donating or discarding unsold merchandise, and ask the estate sale company if they have any cleaning crew resources.